architsingh15/MNIST-dataset-analysis-with-Random-Forest-SVM-and-ConvolutionalNN/README.md

 2) undergone testing training split for data set where the testing hold out is 10%

 3) calculated score by fitting the testing data in the pickled model

+Addressing the MNIST Dataset problem using Random Forest Classifier